Where are you based, and where do you work?

 What’s your pricing?

-The free audit is free.
-The
+The audit is free.
+Managed IT plans are priced per

 Private AI Starter pilot is a fixed-scope project